Campbell-Muscle-Lab/FiberSim/docs/pages/FiberCpp/calculations/calculations.md

   <img alt="MyBPC" src="c_zone.png">
 </p>

 This protein interacts both with myosin and actin and is a modulator of cardiac contractility.
-In the model, MyBPC can attach to an actin binding site and act as a "non-force-generating crossbridge link" (meaning it cannot undergo a power stroke).
+In the model, MyBPC can attach to an actin binding site and act as a "non-force-generating cross-bridge link" (meaning it cannot undergo a power stroke).
 Such C-links contribute to the force-balance equations:

  ++f_{pc} = k_{pc} \, (m_j - a_i)++